-The Independent Hostel Guide began in 1993 when Sam Dalley, cyclist and traveler, decided that the list of Independent Hostels she had gathered on her travels had the makings of a book.
+The Independent Hostel Guide began in 1993 when Sam Dalley, cyclist and traveller, decided that the list of Independent Hostels she had gathered on her travels had the makings of a book.
 Fifteen of the twenty hostels on the list agreed to fund the booklet and the Independent Hostel and Field Centre Guide glided off the photocopier.

 Distribution was tricky the first year but those guides that got out were quickly circulated and the following year lots of bunkhouses and hostels got in touch.
 In 1994 Cordee Books and Maps agreed to distribute the Independent Hostel Guide through the UK’s bookshops.
 Sales quickly rose into the thousands and the professional guidebook was born.

 In 1995 Irish hostels were invited to join and in 2000 Continental Europe hostels were incorporated.
 By this stage the guidebook had a coverage of 280 hostels and bunkhouses across Europe.

 The Independent Hostel Guide website was introduced in 2003 and featured all the details that were found in the guidebook.
 Despite this sales of the guidebook, now printed on recycled paper, continued to grow.

 In 2007 Independent Hostels UK was created.
 IHUK is the UK’s network of independent bunkhouses, hostels, camping barns and group accommodation.
 The accommodation in the Independent Hostel Guide became members of IHUK and the Independent Hostel Guide become IHUKs handbook.

 After IHUK was formed less Irish and Continental Europe hostels featured in the Independent Hostel Guide and in 2009 the guidebook changed to feature exclusively UK hostels.

 In 2010 Independent Hostels UK began a four year partnership with Berghaus.
 The annual Independent Hostel Guide cover photoshoots were launched with Berghaus funding and these photoshoots continue to project fresh new images into IHUK’s marketing each year.

 In 2012 IHUK and the Independent Hostel Guide embraced social networking.
 The network now included 350 places to stay.